 The Washington Association of Educators of the Talented and Gifted awards scholarships to students who plan to attend a summer program at a college or at a similarly challenging summer camp.

-*For Summer 2019 class descriptions, please see the curriculum tab in the left navigation bar or the Classes Offered tab above.
+Class descriptions for 2020 will be posted in mid-January.
+However, you can see the Summer 2019 class descriptions using the curriculum tab in the left navigation bar or the Classes Offered tab above.

 Information for the First Day

-For reference, here is the information for the first day of Summer Challenge 2018.
-Information for the first day of the 2019 session will be emailed in the second half of June.
+Before classes begin, we will send you all of the information you need for the first day of Summer Challenge.
+You will receive a copy of your class syllabus, a welcome letter from the teacher, a family handbook, and a campus map.
+Information for the first day of the 2020 session will be emailed in the second half of June.

 If you have any questions, feel free to email us at email@example.com or call the Robinson Center at 206-543-4160